wobsoriano/numix/docs/docs/introduction.md

 ## What is Numix?

 Numix provides you with server side scripts inside your Nuxt pages, which will be called inside a [Nitro handler](https://nitro.unjs.io/guide/introduction/routing).
-Loader functions and actions similar to [Remix](https://remix.run).
+Loader and action functions similar to [Remix](https://remix.run).

 ## How does it work?